kentcdodds/genie/README.md

 *Magic Word*: Keywords for a wish used to match it with given magic words.

+*King of the Hill*: The wish which gets preference for a certain magic word until another wish gets made with that magic word twice in a row.

 How to use it
 --
 Include the regular script tag: